-- The purchase of good and services, other than (including professional services and advice in financial, economic, accounting, engineering, legal, or administrative matters, which shall be awarded consistent with applicable statutes. , except for the services of physicians or attorneys, leases of real property, or the sale or purchase of real property). - All contracts, other than contracts for professional services, that are funded by the City of Wheatland for research and development, professional studies, and design and engineering, construction and construction-related matters other than construction project management, to the extent allowed by applicable law. - 3.
+- 1. The purchase of good and services, other than professional services and advice in financial, economic, accounting, engineering, legal, or administrative matters, which shall be awarded consistent with applicable statutes. - 2.
+All contracts, other than contracts for professional services, that are funded by the City of Wheatland for research and development, professional studies, and construction and construction-related matters other than construction project management, to the extent allowed by applicable law. - 3.
 The disposition of surplus property.